 SoundHound’s Approach to Audio Fingerprinting

-SoundHound uses a unique approach to audio fingerprinting that’s based on the concept of pattern matching.
+SoundHound works with a unique approach to audio fingerprinting, based on the concept of pattern matching.
 Instead of creating a digital signature of a song, SoundHound’s algorithm looks for patterns within the audio signal to identify the track.
-This approach allows SoundHound to recognize live performances and songs with poor sound quality, which Shazam can sometimes struggle with.
+This allows SoundHound to recognize live performances and songs with poor sound quality, which Shazam can sometimes struggle with.

 SoundHound has a database of over 40 million songs, making it one of the most extensive music libraries available.
 When you use SoundHound to identify a song, the app analyzes the audio signal and searches its database for a match.
-Like Shazam, the process takes only a few seconds, and once a match is found, the app will display additional information about the song.
+Like Shazam, the process takes only a few seconds.
+Once a match is found, the app will display additional information about the song.

 SoundHound has a variety of features beyond its music recognition capabilities.
 For example, you can use the app to identify a song by singing or humming it yourself.
 Additionally, SoundHound can recognize songs that are playing in the background, even if you’re using the app for something else.
 However, like Shazam, SoundHound requires an internet connection to work.